 - Service monitoring and Net Promoter Score (NPS)

 - Service intelligence based back to Marketing and Sales teams

 - Customer Satisfaction, retention, cross-sell

-This can be applied to Key Accounts, Target Accounts and filter down to the rest of Addressable Market served.
+This can be applied to Key Accounts, Target Accounts and filtered down to the rest of the Addressable Market served.